 The tour is more of an informative one where you learn about the coffee crop quality, soil management, how the berries are plucked, and the coffee processing factory.

 To get to Hacienda Alsacia in San Luis, you can take an Uber there from Alajuela or drive yourself.
 Hacienda Alsacia is located off the slopes of the Poas volcano and is about 20 minutes from Alajuela.

-You can buy your entry tickets in advance, which cost $30 USD for adults (cheaper prices for children and students) inclusive of private parking, a 90-minute guided tour, coffee tastings, and a souvenir bandana.
+You can buy your entry tickets in advance, which cost around $30 USD for adults (cheaper prices for children and students) inclusive of private parking, a 90-minute guided tour, coffee tastings, and a souvenir bandana.
 The Estate is open to the public from 8 am to 4 pm daily.
 And the café and gift shop are open from 8 am to 6 pm.

 8. Hike the Mantra Trail within Hacienda y Beneficio La Chimba

 Costa Rica is naturally enclosed by stunning mountains, forming the Central Valley, with Alajuela, San José, Heredia, and Cartago Provinces.
 The Provinces are close, making movement in the Central Valley easy and convenient.